Chameleon User Meeting | May 2-3, 2023

 The Chameleon User Meeting is back in person!
 As in the past years, our objective is to create a forum where users can discuss their research and education projects, share experiences of working with the Chameleon testbed, discuss challenges, and propose new features that will make their experimental and education projects easier.
 We hope that these interactions will evolve into a discussion of how to enhance and teach experimental methodology for Computer Science – and we will be right there to help make your experimentation more rewarding and fruitful in any way we can.
 The User Meeting will have features to interest Chameleon newbies as well as veterans, end-users and operators, researchers and educators.

 To support this mission the Chameleon User Meeting agenda includes tutorials, presentations of user experiments, and opportunities to engage directly with the Chameleon team.
-New this year is focus on data systems reflecting the interest of many of the experiments running on Chameleon.
-Also new this year are mini-workshops providing a focus for community interests that sprang up around Chameleon.
+To help the discussion develop, we the meeting includes a keynote on experimental methodology as well as a presentation from the Chameleon PI with a glimpse of new features coming up in the next year.
+The first day will conclude with a reception at the University of Chicago’s Rubenstein Forum overlooking the campus.
+New this year are mini-symposia that will be held on the second day and will provide a focus for community interests that sprang up around Chameleon.
 They cover themes of education, reproducibility, and Chameleon operations and will be held on the second day concurrently with Chameleon tutorials that come back this year.

 Prior Chameleon User Meetings:

-Call for Presentation and Demonstration Proposals
+Call for Presentation Proposals

 The Chameleon User Meeting will be held May 2-3, 2023 in Chicago, IL, is fast approaching – we are super excited to be holding our first in-person post- pandemic event!
 The meeting will follow the format of prior User Meetings with the first day containing two keynotes and presentations from our users, and the morning of the second day focusing on tutorials.
 However, this year we will also hold three parallel mini-symposia on the 2nd day: Chameleon site operators (CHI-in-a-Box) mini-symposium, mini-symposium on education using Chameleon, and a reproducibility hackathon.
 As before, we will reimburse travel expenses of up to $1,200 for the presenting authors of the top 10 selected presentation abstracts (one author per abstract).
 Please, take a look at the Call For Presentations below for details.